3. Pop(Corn): Hashel Al Lamki

 H.L.: I was in New York for seven years, moved to Amsterdam, and was doing a residency there at a Surinamese ghetto.
 Before that, I was in New Mexico building “Earthships” with Michael Reynolds.
 With the whole idea of movement and motion between places and territories I’m trying to understand, what do artists do?
 The paintings and the sculptures are just one aspect of it, but what am I actually trying to achieve?

 I came back to the UAE, and was in the Army for a year and a half.
-That was a time in which I was following orders from the moment I wake up all the way till I go to bed.
+That was a time in which I was following orders from the moment I wake up all the way until I go to bed.
 When I went to bed it was my reflection time.
 I've never had that time just for myself to actually process things.
 That was an important period, a year and a half of just reflecting.
 After that, I joined the Salama [SEAF] fellowship and I met Afra Al Dhaheri, one of the members of Bait 15.

 And I knew Maitha from before, we’ve been friends, we’ve traveled and presented at the European Parliament in Luxembourg, we have done a show at the Sharjah Museum and we were in the same batch in the SEAF Fellowship.
 We graduated and then, I felt it was time to also contribute given the generosity of His Highness who believed in me when I was a kid.
 That portfolio was so bad.
 But His Highness saw something in me, he believed in me and invested in me.
 And here I am, I'm back after all this time of just researching, learning technical skills, and expanding my mind.
 It is my turn to give back to my community and what is needed are artist-run studio spaces.
 I’m glad that I didn't join any arts institution because my energy would be sucked into corporate life.
 I am more honest and authentic by being outside of that conversation and contributing as an artist.
 This pushed me to create Bait15, the solo show, and the show before that one, at NYU Abu Dhabi.